Common Causes of Home Flooding You Shouldn’t Ignore

 Hidden Broken Pipes

 To reduce the risk of water damage from broken pipes, locate the pipes in your yard and walls before beginning any project.
 You may also want to consider placing insulated freeze caps on your outside faucets and spigots.
-If you experience a broken pipe due to freezing, ensure that you shut off your water supply and contact a water damage remediation professional immediately.
+If you experience a broken pipe due to freezing, ensure that you shut off your water supply and contact a professional specializing in water damage remediation immediately.

 Older Faulty Appliances

-A broken or improperly connected washing machine, dishwasher, or water heater can cause significant home flooding.
+A broken or improperly connected washing machine, dishwasher, or water heater can cause significant flooding in your home.
 An effective water heater should regularly fill itself and provide you with warm water when washing dishes or taking a shower.
-If you don’t conduct routine maintenance, it could end up developing leaks that may ultimately result in a disaster.
+If you don’t conduct routine maintenance, it could lead to leaks that may ultimately result in a disaster.

 It’s always advisable that you conduct yearly routine maintenance.
-This will help you spot any potential problems and have your appliances replaced or repaired.
+This will help you identify any potential problems and arrange for your appliances to be replaced or repaired.

 Your Home Foundation is Damaged

 A damaged foundation, resulting from cracking or flaws, can cause water to enter your home through your floor.
-You need to understand that your house foundation rests on the ground, which means that it is bound to get oversaturated with snow, melted ice, water storms, and other precipitation.
+You need to understand that your house’s foundation rests on the ground, which means it is bound to become oversaturated with snow, melted ice, water storms, and other precipitation.

 A Clogged Gutter